m3cortez/cse15l-lab-reports/lab1.md

 ![image](https://github.com/m3cortez/cse15l-lab-reports/assets/130080853/514a4b78-7aac-465e-bd7a-9c889ea0cf25)

-  Here typing `cd` into the command line give us no output, but using `pwd` we can see that typing the command directed out current directory to the home directory.
+  Here typing `cd` into the command line give us no output, but using `pwd` we can see that typing the command directed our current directory to the home directory.
 <br> </br>

 ![image](https://github.com/m3cortez/cse15l-lab-reports/assets/130080853/4021f54a-a8f3-4bcd-943a-916200d59785)